FF&E: Complete Guide to Furniture, Fixtures and Equipment LoansMarch 24, 2019

 FF&E vs OS&E

-Confusingly, some hotels distinguish between FF&E and “operating supplies and equipment,” or OS&E. As you can see, “equipment” appears in both categories.
+Confusingly, some hotels distinguish between “furniture, fixtures, & equipment” and “operating supplies & equipment,” or OS&E. As you can see, “equipment” appears in both categories.
 Impact-wise, the distinction is important because accountants expense OS&E items rather than depreciating them.
 Truthfully, business owners prefer expensing because they recover their costs in one year rather than over the depreciation period.
 That’s why some might classify items like ice machines, beds, TVs and makeup mirrors as OS&E. However, most hoteliers classify these items as FF&E.

 Once you’ve worked out the budget details, you most likely will hire an FF&E firm to procure your FF&E items.
 However, what if you hire different firms for FF&E and OS&E procurement?
 Ominously, the danger is that you’ll leave off equipment or handle it twice.
 Therefore, you must clarify the scopes of FF&E and OS&E down to the item level.
 Otherwise, you might end up with two beds in a one-bedroom suite.
 The classic way to do this is with a responsibility assignment matrix.
 Expectedly, the matrix lists each item and who is responsible for specifying, purchasing, receiving and installing it.
 This way, each party will know exactly who is responsible for procuring equipment like floor coverings, bicycle racks and employee lockers.